 8) West Fest Chicago

 Where: Chicago Avenue between Damen Avenue and Wood Street, West Town, Chicago

-“West Fest Chicago is an annual street festival in Chicago’s West Town Community on Chicago Avenue between Damen Avenue and Wood Street (1800W – 2000W Chicago Ave.
-Chicago IL 60622) presented by the West Town Chicago Chamber of Commerce.
+“West Fest Chicago is an annual street festival in Chicago’s West Town Community on Chicago Avenue between Damen Avenue and Wood Street, presented by the West Town Chicago Chamber of Commerce.

 What makes West Fest Chicago so unique?
 Since 2004 West Fest Chicago stands out from the rest because it is locally planned and managed by the West Town Chamber of Commerce, thus the emphasis is on local offerings and local talent.
 West Fest Chicago features neighborhood retailers and restaurants, fine artists, crafters, and more.
 The event reflects the eclectic and hip West Town community, and is also known for cutting edge live music and Chicago House DJs.”

 “On the weekend of July 6th, 7th and 8th, the second annual Live in Lincoln Park will bring together some of the best names in indie rock, jam band and funk music, alongside vendors from the local community.

 In its second year, the street festival will feature a star-studded lineup the entire weekend.
 Lineup coming soon!
 StarEvents and Silver Wrapper continue the momentum from their partnership in Chicago’s iconic 21st Taste of Randolph Street Festival, attendees can expect Live in Lincoln Park to be packed with amazing music and vendors and great addition to their list of summer events that cannot be missed.
 Live in Lincoln Park is located at the corner of Stockton and LaSalle Drive, closest to the Sedgwick Brown Line Stop, or Clark/Divsion if you are taking the Red Line.”